tbolon/winforms-playground/ToolboxTests/PackageRefApps/README.md

 | Control custom icon?    |                            |           ❌          |          ✅         |            ✅            |            ❌            |

-Here are the conclusions :
+Here are the conclusions:

-- The legacy packages.config format is not supported at all
+- The legacy packages.config format is not supported at all and should be avoided
 - The visual studio integrated designer does use a lot of metadata from the package and the control, but ignore any custom icon.
 - The out-of-proc designer is the opposite: it only supports custom icon and ignore everything else.

+Suggested fixes:

+- Visual Studio should support custom icons in the legacy designer, as it already inspect custom attributes set on the control.
+- Out-of-proc designer should support enhanced descriptions on the control library and the control it-self.